-Milestones for Stainless Steel
+Milestones for stainless steel

 • 1919-1923 - Stainless steel was adapted to the manufacturing of tools, surgical scalpels and cutlery in Sheffield